 tvOS uses San Francisco as the system font for Latin, Greek and Cyrillic alphabets, and a variety of other typefaces for other scripts.

 Minimize text.
 Show, don’t tell.
 Reading lots of text on a screen across the room strains the eyes and isn’t much fun.
 Seriously consider how much text your app really needs to show and see what you can communicate with images or an animation instead.
-If you use images, be sure to provide alternative text that VoiceOver can use to describe the imagery to people with visual impairments.
+If you use images, be sure to provide alternative text that VoiceOver can use to describe them to people with visual disabilities.

 Implement accessibility features for custom fonts.
 System fonts automatically react to accessibility features, such as when bold text is enabled.
 Apps using custom fonts should implement the same behavior by checking whether accessibility features are enabled and registering for notifications when they change.
 See Text Size and Weight.

 Adjust tracking as needed in interface mockups.
 In a running app, the system font dynamically adjusts tracking at every point size.
 To produce an accurate interface mockup of a UI that uses the variable system fonts, you don’t have to choose a discrete optical size at certain point sizes, but you might need to adjust the tracking.
 In this situation, you can use the SF Pro tracking values listed below or see Apple Design Resources.

 In interface mockups, use text size to determine when to use SF Pro Text and Display.
 If you use the Text and Display discrete optical sizes in an interface mockup, you need to use different variants at different text sizes.
 Specifically, use SF Pro Text for text 19 points or smaller, and SF Pro Display for text 20 points or larger.
 If you need to adjust tracking, see the tracking values available in Apple Design Resources.

 Dynamic Type provides additional flexibility by letting viewers choose their preferred text size.
 Here are the weight, size, and leading values for each text style in standard and emphasized variants.